project-open-data/project-open-data.github.io/whitepapers/types.md

   </tr>
 </table>

+## Response to Public Feedback (August 2015)

+The three data elements in this paper provide additional information about awards and modifications.
+During the three week feedback period, 5 individuals and organizations contributed 5 posts through the GitHub issue here, and OMB and Treasury received feedback from the Government Accountability Office (GAO).
+This feedback has provided valuable insight into how stakeholders use these data elements.
+As we move through implementation, these are issues we will continue to address through updated to the schema, ongoing policy discussions, and potential further clarification.
+However, after reviewing this feedback, no changes to the below paper or definitions were deemed necessary.
+The final data element definitions can be found here.

 ##Background

 The Federal Funding Accountability and Transparency Act of 2006 (FFATA) requires that the transaction type be reported for each Federal award.
 There is no specific requirement in either FFATA or the Digital Accountability and Transparency Act of 2014 (DATA Act) that requires reporting of Record Type or Type of Action.
 However, these additional elements are important to understanding the data that is required to be reported, and so this paper provides the definitions.

 ##Context

 Agencies used two established data sources (further described below) to report awards to USAspending.gov.
 There were several fields in the established data sources that characterize the award information reported.

 ##Analysis of Current Definitions and Considerations

-The original source for *financial assistance awards* was the Federal Assistance Award Data System (FAADS) maintained by the Census Bureau, Department of Commerce.
+The original source for _financial assistance awards_ was the Federal Assistance Award Data System (FAADS) maintained by the Census Bureau, Department of Commerce.
 Currently, agencies submit their financial assistance awards data to USAspending.gov using the Award Submission Portal (ASP).
 The ASP adopted the Aggregate Reporting and Type of Action definitions of the FAADS.

-The original source for contract awards was the Federal Procurement Data System – Next Generation (FPDS-NG).
+The original source for _contract awards_ was the Federal Procurement Data System – Next Generation (FPDS-NG).

 <b>Federal prime award</b> – award being reported
 This is the method chosen by the Federal government to provide funding in support of programmatic outcomes.
 This is the highest level of award for which funding will be summarized and for which more detailed information will be made available.
 The required FFATA award types related to financial assistance and contracts and are defined as follows: